Recoskie/Fl64/docs/Examples.md

   <h2>Rational Vs Irrational.</h2>

-  In theory, if we could store a infinite number of digits.
+  In theory, if we could store an infinite number of digits.

   <br /><br />